Richard H. Dees

 Teaching

 Philosophy is not a set of facts to be learned, but a method of inquiry.
 I hope both to model that method and to encourage it in my students, through discussions and writing assignments.
-Every year, I teach Public Helath Ethics (PHIL 228) and Death (PHIL 321).
-Roughly, every other year, I will be teaching a Seminar in Bioethics, Neurothics and Philosophical Foundations of the American Revolution,

 Picture